gabrielsouza767/gabrielsouza767/README.md

 <p>
   Hi 👋, I'm Gabriel! an Análise e Desenvolvimento de Sistemas student from Brazil .

-  - ✔ I am currently studying in the last semester of ADS at ETEC-SP
+  - ✔ I currently finished the ADS course at ETEC-SP

   - 🔭 I'm looking for my first job opportunity.
 My dream is to one day work in game development and AI.
 </p>